 Board and commission members are appointed by city council majority vote if the membership consists of more or less than nine individuals.

 Each board and commission establishes its own attendance rules, regulations and methods of enforcement.
 Any member who is absent from three consecutive regularly scheduled meetings can be removed from office and replaced by the city council.

 Citizens may only serve on one board or commission at the same time.

 To apply for a seat on a Grand Prairie Board or Commission, download and fill out application, or call the City Secretary’s Office at 972-237-8035 and one will be mailed to you.
-Applications should be submitted by June 19, 2015, and Council will be making appointments at the Council Meetings in July.
+Applications must be submitted by June 21, 2019.